 - Following completion of the written component of the qualifying exam, each student will choose a faculty member to serve as chair of his/her oral committee.
 Students are advised to choose a chair whose research specialty is in the area that the student expects to pursue.
 If the student is already working with, or tentatively working with, a research advisor, that faculty member should be the chair.
 The chair will select one other faculty member to serve on the committee.

 - The student will identify a research topic of interest related to any of the research fields represented in the department and consult with the chair to ensure that the nature and scope of the proposed presentation is appropriate.
-The name of the chair will be communicated to the Graduate Program Director no later than 15 July.
+The name of the chair will be communicated to the Graduate Program Director no later than 15 July (or if the exam is passed in the Spring, November 15).
 In the event that the deadline passes without a chair having been selected, the GPD will assign a chair.

 - The presentation is expected to reflect careful research of the topic and to demonstrate that the student has understood both critical points and the larger physics context of the topic under investigation.
 The role of the chair is not to supervise a research project but to be a source of advice and help in studying the topic.
 While students that are already actively engaged in research will naturally choose a topic within the field of their own research, they should not simply present a summary of their work.
 An important aspect of the project is that the student consult several research papers in the field, as this is a key element in doing original research.
 A list of references is to be handed in.

 - The length of the presentation should be about 30 minutes, followed by 15-20 minutes of discussion with the committee.
-It may be scheduled any time after completion of the written component of the qualifying exam and no later than 15 November.
+It may be scheduled any time after completion of the written component of the qualifying exam and no later than 15 November (or if the exam is passed in the spring, 15 March).
 Following the presentation, the chair of the committee will communicate to the GPD the outcome.
 If the presentation is deemed inadequate, the committee may ask the student to perform additional work, such as preparation of a short document or a second presentation, which must be completed by 15 December.